Mackenzie | February 21, 2023 | Hubspot

-In general, sales reps spend a significant amount of time on admin work — scheduling meetings, setting up reminders, sending emails, and other small tasks that take serious time out of their day that they could be spending closing deals.
+In general, sales reps spend a significant amount of time doing admin work — scheduling meetings, setting up reminders, sending emails, and other small tasks that take serious time out of their day that could be used to close more deals.

-Here at Evenbound, we're big fans of HubSpot, but you might also have heard of other popular options like Pardot and Salesforce.
-While some options are better than others, the general purpose of a CRM is to make it easier for your sales team to foster positive relationships with all of the leads who come into your sales cycle and eliminate a lot of the busywork that keeps them from closing.
+Here at Evenbound, we're big fans of HubSpot, but you might also have heard of other options, like Pardot and Salesforce.
+While some options are better than others for certain businesses, the general purpose of a CRM is to make it easier for your sales team to foster positive relationships with leads who come into your sales pipeline and eliminate a lot of the busy work that keeps them from closing.

 Here are just 5 of the top ways a CRM helps streamline your sales process.